The objectives of the Resale Royalty Scheme are to provide visual artists with:

 it applies to resales of existing as well as new works;it applies to a range of original artworks, including limited edition prints authorised by the artist;it does not apply to a private sale from one individual to another;all resales for $1,000 or more must be reported.
 However, a royalty is not payable on resales for under $1,000;a royalty is not payable on the first change of hands after 9 June 2010;

-that the scheme will be extended to artworks from countries that have similar
+It is intended that the scheme will be extended to artworks from countries that have similar schemes.

 For more information visit the Resale Royalty